Regional Council of Abruzzo

 The Regional Council of Abruzzo (Consiglio Regionale dell'Abruzzo) is the legislative assembly of Abruzzo.

 It was first elected in 1970, when the ordinary regions were instituted, on the basis of the Constitution of Italy of 1948.

 Composition

 The Regional Council of Abruzzo was originally composed of 40 regional councillors.
 The number of regional councillors increased to 43 in the 2000 regional election and, subsequently, to 45 in the 2008 regional election.

+The Council is elected for a five-year term, but, if the President suffers a vote of no confidence, resigns or dies, under the simul stabunt vel simul cadent clause (introduced in 1999), also the Council will be dissolved and there will be a snap election.

 Following the decree-law n.
 138 of 13 August 2011 the number of regional councillors was reduced to 30, with an additional seat reserved for the President of the Region.

-Political groups in XI legislature
+Political groups (2024–2029)

-The Regional Council of Abruzzo in XI legislature was composed of the following political groups:
+The Regional Council of Abruzzo is composed by the following political groups: